-Detailed specification of the WebSocket APIs used to register for and receive event stream notifications is provided in Section 9.2.9.
+Detailed specification of the WebSocket APIs used to register for and receive event stream notifications is provided in Section 9.6.

 Broadcaster Application Delivery

 The file delivery mechanism of ROUTE, described in A/331 [1], provides a means for delivering a collection of files either separately or as a package over the ATSC 3.0 broadcast.
 The ROUTE-delivered files are made available to the User Agent via a Receiver Web Server as described in Section 6.2.
 The same collection of files can be made available for broadband delivery by publishing to a receiver-accessible web server.
-Furthermore, the application signaling [3] determines the source of the Broadcast Application Entry Page, and the location of any other files and packages that are delivered by broadcast:
+Furthermore, the application signaling [4] determines the source of the Broadcast Application Entry Page, and the location of any other files and packages that are delivered by broadcast:

 A relative Entry Page URI indicates that the source of the Broadcaster Application Entry Page is broadcast ROUTE data,

 An absolute Entry Page URL indicates that the Broadcaster Application Entry Page should be sourced from broadband,

 If any files or packages are delivered by broadcast, the application signaling identifies the LCT channels that are used to deliver the files and/or packages.

-Note that while the initial Entry Page may be sourced from either broadband or broadcast according to the HTMLEntryPage@bbandEntryPackageUrl or HTMLEntryPage@bcastEntryPackageUrl attributes in the HELD, there is no constraint regarding using either broadcast or broadband resources within the Broadcaster Application itself.
+Note that while the initial Entry Page may be sourced from either broadband or broadcast according to the HTMLEntryPackge@bbandEntryPageUrl or HTMLEntryPackage@bcastEntryPageUrl attributes in the HELD, there is no constraint regarding using either broadcast or broadband resources within the Broadcaster Application itself.
 Hybrid delivery of Broadcaster Application files is allowed and expected.

 Broadcaster Application Packages

 The file components comprising the Broadcaster Application shall be delivered within one or more multi-part MIME packages using ROUTE or over broadband as individual files using HTTPS.
-All files made available through the Receiver Web Server shall be delivered as signed packages as described in A/331[1].
+All files made available through the Receiver Web Server shall be delivered to the receiver as signed packages as described in A/331[1].

 It is not required that all resources used by a Broadcaster Application be delivered in a single ROUTE package when delivered over broadcast.
 The broadcaster may choose to send a relatively small Entry Page in a signed Entry Package which then performs a bootstrapping operation to determine what other resources have been delivered or are accessible via the broadcast delivery path and, in turn, which resources need to be obtained using broadband requests.
 Since the Entry Package containing the Entry Page shall be received in its entirety before launching the Broadcaster Application (per Section 6.2.3), the Broadcaster Application can forgo any checks for basic resources and perhaps speed the initial startup time.
 It is conceivable that Broadcaster Applications may have incremental features based on the availability of resources on the Receiver.
 In other words, the Broadcaster Application may add features and functions as more resources are available.
-Control for selecting specific signed packages to be made available is provided using the Filter Codes API (see Section 9.10).
+Control for selecting specific signed packages to be made available is provided using the Filter Codes API (see Section 9.11).